TNamdarian/seven-terraces/README.md

 ### **Site Owners Goals**
 - Be the “go-to” place for users to source property deals.
-- To create a community for users to offer each other their property deals.
+- To create a community for users to source property deals for one another.

 ### **User Requirements and Expectations**
 #### **Requirements**